margOnline/pinteresting/README.md

 This application is written in Ruby 2.0 using Rails 4 framework.
 <h3>Objective</h3>
-Rails project following the one month rails tutorial to deepen understanding of rails and use new libraries e.g. paperclip
+Rails project following the one month rails tutorial to deepen understanding of rails and revisit Devise and Paperclip gems as well as use Boostrap-sass.
 <h3>Requirements</h3>
 <ul>
 <li>Create a pinterest type application.</li>